 | Hardware-backed | Closer to real token behavior | More wiring, more moving parts | Higher-stakes SSH and signing |

-You want one thing here: the host OS must see a CCID smartcard device, and GnuPG must talk to it through PC/SC.
+The host OS must see a CCID smartcard device and GnuPG must talk to it through PC/SC.
 If that chain breaks, nothing else matters.

 lsusb